lgiordani/cabook/manuscript/part_0_introduction/chapter_03_setup_a_python_project.md

 I used to create my virtual environments inside the directory of my Python projects.
 Since I started using Cookiecutter (see next section) to create new projects, however, I switched to a different setup.
 Keeping the virtual environment outside the project allows me to install Cookiecutter in the virtualenv, instead of being forced to install it system-wide, which sometimes prevents me from using the latest version.

 If you create the virtual environment in the project directory you have to configure your version control and other tools to ignore it.
-In particular, add it to [`.gitignore`](https://git-scm.com/docs/gitignore) if you use Git and to [`pytest.ini`](https://docs.pytest.org/en/latest/reference.html#confval-norecursedirs) if you use the pytest testing framework (like I do in the rest of this book).
+In particular, add it to [`.gitignore`](https://git-scm.com/docs/gitignore) if you use Git and to [`pytest.ini`](https://docs.pytest.org/en/latest/reference.html#confval-norecursedirs) if you use the pytest testing framework (as I do in the rest of this book).

 ## Python projects with Cookiecutter